Should You Use Google Analytics Code On Your Website? Yes or No? Could be, maybe?

 This all seemed like a very good idea and I gave myself a pat on the back that night.

 I use Google Adsense adverts on my websites and next morning I checked my stats as usual.

 Earnings were way down on normal, but I decided to stick with the test to see what might happen.

 The Adsense stats never improved until I put back the analytics code.

 Google say it should not affect Adsense earnings in any way, but in practice it does seem to be a problem.

 If you are tempted to try removing the Google analytics code from your website to try to speed it up, I would say don’t bother!

-How To Find The Stats For Google Adsense Mobile Anchor Overlay and Vignette Adverts
+Have a look at Find The Stats For Google Adsense Mobile Anchor Overlay.